 3. Get a Killer View of Taipei from the Taipei 101 Observatory

 Once holding the distinction of being the world’s tallest building, there’s no better place to get a bird’s eye view of Taipei than at the Taipei 101 Observatory.
 Located on the 89th floor, the world’s fastest elevators will shoot you up to the observatory in a mind-numbing 37 seconds.
-Sure makes up for that 45-minute wait… 🙂 Tickets normally cost TWD 600 but you can get them for TWD 510 if you purchase Taipei 101 Observatory E-tickets through Klook.
+Sure makes up for that 45-minute wait… 🙂 Tickets normally cost TWD 600 but you can get them at a discount if you purchase Taipei 101 Observatory E-tickets through Klook or Kkday.

 Suggested Length of Visit: 1-2 hrs / Admission: TWD 600 for adults